• Skip to primary navigation

 Sarah Baumeister

-A classic argentinian condiment, Parsley Cilantro Chimichurri sauce is fresh and fragrant and perfect on steak, tacos, and other grilled meats.
+A classic argentinian condiment, Mexican Chimichurri sauce is fresh and fragrant take that brings this sauce north with the addition of cilantro.
+It is perfect on steak, tacos, and other grilled meats.

 5 from 1 vote